Huangdi-599/ASETT/README.md

 ## Authentication
-To access the API, users must be authenticated with a valid API key, which can be obtained by registering for an account on the platform.
+To access the API, users must be authenticated with a valid Jwt Token, which can be obtained by registering for an account on the platform.
+We use Django Simple JWT to handle authentication, which provides JSON Web Tokens (JWTs) that can be included in the headers of API requests.

+Only authenticated users are allowed to make requests to the API.
+Each request is processed for the user that made the request, and users can only access data that they own or that is marked as public.

+This ensures that user data is kept private and secure, and that each user can only access the data that they are authorized to access.

 ## Endpoint Documentation